nidhaloff/igel/README.rst

         model:
             # in the type field, you can write the type of problem you want to solve.
 Whether regression or classification
             # Then, provide the algorithm you want to use on the data.
 Here I'm using the random forest algorithm
-            type: regression
+            type: classification
             algorithm: random forest

         # target you want to predict
-        # Here, as an example, I'm using a dataset, where I want to predict the GPA values.
+        # Here, as an example, I'm using the famous indians-diabetes dataset, where I want to predict whether someone have diabetes or not.
         # Depending on your data, you need to provide the target(s) you want to predict here
         target:
-            - GPA
+            - sick

-In the example above, we declare that we have a regression problem and we want to use the random forest model to solve it.
-Furthermore, the target we want to predict is GPA (since I'm using this simple `dataset <https://www.kaggle.com/luddarell/101-simple-linear-regressioncsv>`_ ) `
+In the example above, I'm using random forest to classify whether someone have diabetes or not depending on some features in the dataset I used this ` indian-diabetes dataset <https://www.kaggle.com/uciml/pima-indians-diabetes-database>`_ )

+`
 - Run this command in Terminal, where you provide the **path to your dataset** and the **path to the yaml file**